rachelrowe898/Group-1H-honeyj-rs/README.md

 This script should be run in the background, as it will continuously run.
 Note that you must have `inotifywait` installed on the system for this to work.
 Run `sudo apt-get install inotify-tools` to get this command.

 ## MITM Config File
-Clone the following repository onto your machine: https://github.com/UMD-ACES/MITM Follow instructions in that repository to properly set up MITM Then move the mitm.js configuration file into the MITM/config directory.
+Clone the following repository onto your machine and follow instructions in that repository to properly set up MITM: https://github.com/UMD-ACES/MITM

+Then move the mitm.js configuration file into the MITM/config directory.